michaelwnau/ussf-portal/docs/adr/0004-nosql-for-nexjs.md

 ### Negative Consequences

 - Requires additional infrastructure and development work if the need for relational database arises.
-- An Amazon-only databases may be required, which could add complexity if the project ever needs to migrate off AWS
+- An Amazon-only databases may be required, which could add complexity if the project ever needs to migrate off AWS.
+  - Exception: Amazon's DocumentDB is compatible with MongoDB drivers and tools, which would simplify migration.
 - Lacks ACID properites, but this is less important with the type of data we're storing.
-- Not yet supported by Prisma, the ORM we're using in the tech stack.
-The [database connector is currently in Preview](https://v1.prisma.io/docs/1.34/releases-and-maintenance/features-in-preview/mongodb-b6o5/).
-This is not a dealbreaker.

 ## Pros and Cons of Other Options